jacksonc4/CS308/README.md

 Description
 ---

-This repository will guide you through the steps necessary to create and test a multi-regional cluster of AWS nodes running the NoSQL database Cassandra.
+This repo will guide you through the steps necessary to create and test a multi-regional cluster of AWS nodes running the NoSQL database Cassandra.

+Why Cassandra?
+---
+* Cassandra is a highly available NoSQL database designed to handle large workloads
+* With no single point of failure, it is widely used in large distributed systems due to its resiliency
+* Cassandra uses gossip protocol to forward replicas of a node's data to other nodes participating in a cluster
+* Cassandra may be made aware of which geographical region it is deployed in thanks to endpoint snitches
+* Cassandra scales horizontally very easily to handle increasing system demand - new nodes may be bootstrapped to the cluster in about a minute
+* Cassandra supports efficient cross-region replication

 Instance Set-up
 ---